-The Field family have been involved in the pastoral, livestock and meat business for various periods since 1885 when Mr Tom Field (Michael Field’s great grandfather) first migrated to Australia.
-Mr Field was originally involved with the butchery trade in England prior to emigrating to Australia and was forced to move to Australia at this time due to livestock disease outbreaks in their homeland.
-Mr Field started out trading as a butcher and was in a few years involved in the live export of cattle and sheep to the United Kingdom and had moved into wholesale carcass butchering.
+The Field family have been involved in the pastoral, livestock and meat business continuously since 1885 when Mr Tom Field (Michael Field’s great grandfather) first migrated to Australia.
+Mr Field was originally involved with the butchery trade in England prior to emigrating to Australia and was forced to move to Australia at this time due to livestock disease outbreaks in his homeland.
+Mr Field started out trading as a butcher and was involved in the live export of cattle and sheep to the United Kingdom and had moved into wholesale carcass butchering.
 Tom Field’s son T.A.
-Field ΙΙ took over the family business in 1900 and with his younger brother Herbert expanded into grazing.
+Field ΙΙ took over the family business in 1900 and, with his younger brother Herbert, expanded into grazing.

 In 1923 T.A.
 Field Pty Limited was formed.